awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 + `NEW` – This can be associated with findings in the `Active` record state\.
 This is the default workflow state for any new finding\.
 + `ASSIGNED` – This can be associated with findings in the `Active` record state\.
 The finding has been acknowledged and given to someone to review or address\.
 + `IN_PROGRESS` – This can be associated with findings in the `Active` record state\.
 Team members are actively working on the finding\.
 + `RESOLVED` – This can be associated with findings in the `Archived` record state\.
-This differs from `DEFERRED` findings in that if the finding were to occur again \(be updated by the native service\) *or* any new finding matching this, the finding appears to customers as an active, new finding\.
+This differs from `DEFERRED` findings\.
+If the finding were to occur again \(be updated by the native service\) or any new finding matching this, the finding appears to customers as an active, new finding\.
-+ `DEFERRED` – This can be associated with findings in the `Archived` record state, and it means that any additional findings that match this finding aren't shown for a set amount of time or indefinitely\.
++ `DEFERRED` – This can be associated with findings in the `Archived` record state\.
+It means that any additional findings that match this finding aren't shown for a set amount of time or indefinitely\.

-  Either the customer doesn't consider the finding to be applicable, *or* it's a known issue that they don't want to include in the active dataset\.
+  Either the customer doesn't consider the finding to be applicable, or it's a known issue that they don't want to include in the active dataset\.
 + `DUPLICATE` – This can be associated with findings in the `Archived` record state\.
 It means that the finding is a duplicate of another finding\.
 **Example**